shshshshshan/Connect4Solver/README.md

-"# Connect4 Solver in Python"
+# Connect4 Solver in Python